chge/tasty/README.md

 There are built-in runners for [Mocha](https://mochajs.org/), [Jasmine](https://jasmine.github.io/) and [QUnit](https://qunitjs.com/).
 Provide `--runner=name` flag to use one of them.
 For other frameworks, use Tasty programmatically from your runner.

 [Chai](http://chaijs.com/) and other assertion/expectation libraries are supported by providing `--assert=name` and/or `--expect=name` flags.

+Use `--watch` flag to watch for changes or run on several clients.
+See `tasty --help` for more information.

 # Static server